svlad-90/livelooping/md/looper-mux/looper-mux.md

 The obvious use-cases for resampling are:
 - You've got all 16 tracks already recorded, but you do not want to erase what is already playing.
 In such case, you can:
-  - resample 15 tracks of all loopers back to one of the tracks
+  - resample 3 tracks of the selected looper back to any track of that looper
-  - resample 3 tracks of individual looper back to one of the tracks It'll save the majority of the sound information and will let you have empty tracks to move on.
+  - resample 15 tracks of all loopers back to one of the tracks of the selected looper It'll save the majority of the sound information and will let you have empty tracks to move on.
 - In order to achieve the richer sound, you want to add additional effects on top of what was already recorded and record the modified sound back to one of the tracks.

-Both use-cases are valid for the LIVELOOPING project.

 **Note!** As of now, there is only one instance of Turnado VST assigned to each looper.
 So one could say, that capabilities to change the already recorded sounds are limited.
 Still, even this single thing is VERY POWERFUL.
-See the corresponding [section](#applying-turnado-effect-to-the-looper)
+See the [corresponding section](#applying-turnado-effect-to-the-looper)

 ----